John C. Hamm

 Premodern Chinese fiction in English translation.
 Historical and cultural contexts of narrative traditions.
 Emphasis on the Ming and Ch' ing periods; works and topics vary from year to year.

-In Fall 2008, Chinese 380 will be devoted to what many readers and scholars consider the greatest of Chinaís pre-modern vernacular novels, The Dream of the Red Chamber, also known as The Story of the Stone.
+In Winter 2014, Chinese 380 will be devoted to what many readers and scholars consider the greatest of Chinaís pre-modern vernacular novels, The Dream of the Red Chamber, also known as The Story of the Stone.
 We will read Hawkes and Minfordís five-volume English translation in its entirety, and through discussion, writing, and secondary readings explore its characters, plot, and themes, its historical context, its reception, and the techniques of traditional Chinese fiction.

 Student learning goals